 When can I travel to Australia?

 You can enter Australia up to 90 days before your course starts.
-This will give you time to find accommodation, get settled, find a job, etc.
+This will give you plenty of time to get settled, find accommodation and go exploring.

 Can I work while on a student visa?